VFW Pauses to Remember America’s Fallen … On Monday, Memorial Day, the nearly 1.7 million members of the Veterans of Foreign Read more

 Why should I join if I don’t want to go to my local Post?

-While many of members enjoy the social aspects of their Post, the real value of VFW membership is defined by getting inexpensive meals and refreshments.
-Your membership supports a proven network of programs that support veterans, military personnel, their loved ones, and communities.
-Some our most active Posts are “paper Posts” that don’t own buildings, but their commitment to VFW programs and serving others is strong.
+While many of members enjoy the social aspects of their Post, the real value of VFW membership is not defined by getting inexpensive meals and refreshments.
+Your membership supports a proven network of programs that support veterans, military personnel, their loved ones and communities.
+Some our most active Posts are “paper Posts” that have a VFW charter but don’t own buildings, but whose commitment to VFW programs and serving others is just as strong as Posts with canteens.

 Simply put, we have your back.
 We’re in Washington and Harrisburg to speak on veterans’ behalf.
 We’re at military events to help send off our brave troops.
 You’ll see us at military funerals honoring those who made the ultimate sacrifice.
 VFW Posts provide community service that improves your neighborhood.
 We’re all of this and so much more—simple in words but complex and multi-faceted in action.
-For the cost of two large pizzas, your membership investment delivers great a return for you, your comrades, those defending freedom today and citizens on the home front.
+For the cost of two large pizzas and a movie for two, your membership investment delivers a great return for you, your comrades, those defending freedom today and citizens at home.

 Is the VFW just for older veterans?